gryf/boxpy/README.rst

 Moreover, there will be some tools installed and simple vim config initialized, just to make you an idea, what could be done with it.

+You can find some real world examples of the yaml cloud-init files that I use in examples directory.

 License